- ACRONYMS AND DEFINITIONS

 - Overview

-- Renal stones are generally asymptomatic, although a small percentage may cause obstructive symptoms leading to flank pain
+- Renal stones are typically asymptomatic, although a small percentage may cause obstructive symptoms leading to flank pain.
+Ureteral stones 4 mm and larger are typically symptomatic.

 - Classic symptoms of kidney stones include the following: